 2. Are there any scholarships available?

 These are usually fee payment scholarships that vary in nature but are dependent on the placement providing these.
-There is no guarantee of any scholarship and if you are awarded a scholarship it is usually only for the duration that you are working with the awarding placement e.g. 0.5 year fees or 1 year for a double placement.
+There is no guarantee of any scholarship and if you are awarded a scholarship it is usually only for the duration that you are working with the awarding placement e.g. half year fees or one year for a double placement.
 We do not currently have any scholarships that would fund the fees of an individual to complete the whole course.

 Please only enquire about these if you are interviewed, we cannot respond to queries about these in advance.